So you’ve decided that a website redesign is what your business truly needs, but you’re not ready to hire a designer yet?

 If the answer is yes, then you’re on the right track.

 Also, take a look around some website inspiration and some layouts.
-This is to get your brain flowing and to think of how to set up your own layouts on your website.
+You can search “web design inspiration” or “modern web design”.
+This will help get your brain flowing and to think of how to set up your own layouts on your website.